megclaypool/ts_recipes/behat/README.md

 2. Run `composer install` in the directory that contains composer.json.

-3. Confirm that it is installed by running `bin/behat`.
+3. Confirm that it is installed and let behat set up some default by running `behat --init`.

 ###  Selenium